How Does Health Insurance Works in India? A Complete Guide

 In India, a layman’s knowledge of health insurance is only as good as what they read or see in an advertisement or what they heard from friends and family.
 Those who do have health insurance policies might know better than those who do not have a policy.

 Health insurance is an agreement between an insurance company and a customer.
-An insurance policy provides financial protection against medical treatments, hospitalization, and diagnostic costs, and other healthcare demands.
-In short, it provides financial coverage towards healthcare expenses of the policyholder – the insured.
+An insurance policy provides financial protection against medical treatments, hospitalization, diagnostic costs, and other healthcare demands.
+In short, it provides financial coverage towards the healthcare expenses of the policyholder – the insured.

-How does health insurance work in India?
+How does Health Insurance Work in India?

 Different health insurance plans may follow different processes and regulations.
 Typically, this is how health insurance works in India: